KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 - Unidirectional outflow; \( \nabla \cdot \vec{J}_c > 0 \) with no source compensation (\( S = 0 \))
 - Extraction without reciprocity
 - Often concealed within apparently benign structures
-- E₉ is a false unity-channel that exploits membranes; it is not itself a membrane operator (contra C₁₃)
+- E₉ is a spurious unity-channel that exploits membranes; it is not itself a membrane operator (contra C₁₃)

 ### 4.4 The Resonant Derivative of Coherence Potential